-Our report is solely for the purpose set forth in the first paragraph of this report and for your information and is not to be used for any other purpose.
-This report relates only to the accompanying corporate governance report of SMN Power Holding SAOG to be included in its annual report for the year ended 31 December 2021 and does not extend to any financial statements of SMN Power Holding SAOG, taken as a whole.
+This agreed-upon procedures report ("AUP Report") is intended solely for the purpose set forth in the first paragraph of this report and for your information and is not to be used for any other purpose.
+This report relates only to the accompanying corporate governance report of the Company to be included in its annual report for the year ended 31 December 2022 and does not extend to any financial statements of SMN Power Holding SAOG, taken as a whole.